THE HUNT FOR MEDALS, NOT LIONS : THE FIRST MAASAI OLYMPICS (DECEMBER 2012)

 - The Maasai Olympics will take place before national and international media, celebrities, government officials, friends, family, and tourists.
 The grand prize for the winning team will be a highly-valued bull for breeding.
 The top three finishers in each event will receive a substantial cash prize and medal, awarded by one of Kenya’s greatest track stars.
-The Maasai Olympics will occur annually and become a key day on Kenya’s calendar.
+The Maasai Olympics will occur biennially and become a key day on Kenya’s calendar.

 The international media latched on to the success of the event where instead of killing lions, warriors competed on a sports field.
 News outlets across the world, including the Wall Street Journal, BBC, Washington Post, CNN, Huffinton Post, The New York Times, Al Jazeera, and many others, all featured the days colorful events.